 Why it’s on worry lists: Because a long time ago someone suggested that vinegar distilled from wheat might still contain gluten proteins.

 Why you don’t have to worry: As scientists have always said, this concern is not only silly but also not possible in the real world.
 The gluten protein is too heavy to vaporize and end up in the distillate.
 Still vinegar arises as a supposed concern, partially because once something goes on the internet, it lasts forever.
 If you think distilled vinegar causes problems, avoid it.
 But the cause is not gluten.

-Why that’s a good thing: Vinegar is in a lot of things – salad dressings and marinades, to mention just two.
-Knowing vinegar is safe will help you include them in your diet.
+Why that’s a good thing: Distilled vinegar is in a lot of things – salad dressings and marinades, to mention just two.
+Knowing these vinegars are safe will help you include them in your diet.

 None of this information is meant to sound casual about the importance of avoiding gluten.
 It is meant to ease your mind in certain areas and to help you confident about the foods you eat.
 The more nagging doubts you can eliminate, the better you will feel about gluten-free living.

 Sign up for our free e-newsletter to receive gluten-free recipes, news, articles and more delivered to your inbox each week.

 Eating healthy is only half the battle — staying fit really moves the needle.